NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Kitchen Fans Addition**

-Specifies whether the panel load kitchen fans is an addition.
+Whether the kitchen fans is a new panel load addition to an existing service panel.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#panel-loads'>Panel Loads</a>) is used.

 - **Name:** ``electric_panel_load_kitchen_fans_addition``
 - **Type:** ``Boolean``